 Yes, you have the right to appeal the actions we have taken to correct our failure.
 You should submit your appeal within 12 months of the date on the letter in which we provided full details of the redress and compensation payment.

 You can appeal any aspect of redress and compensation within 12 months of the date on your letter in which we provided full details on the redress and compensation payment.
 Our decisions on the level of redress and compensation were based on the information available to us in our review of your account.
 As part of the appeals process you can include any additional material financial information which you would like to have considered.

 All appeals are heard by a fully independent appeals panel in accordance with the Terms of Reference and Procedural Rules of the appeals panel.
 For more details on the panel membership click here.

 (iii) How do I begin an appeal?

 Customers who received a letter providing detailed calculations of their redress and compensation payment can request an appeal application pack.
 To request this pack, please contact the helpline number provided in your letter.
 The pack will give you more details about the overall appeals process.
 Customers who decide to appeal will need to complete the appeal application pack and return it (together with any supporting documents relevant to their appeal) to the address set out in the form.

-What if I do not receive a letter?
+What if I did not receive a letter?

-If you do not receive a letter from us and have reason to believe your account may be affected, or if you have a question, please call our Helpline team on 1800 235 461 (or +353 1 7715889) who are available Monday to Friday between 8am and 7pm, write to us at EBS Mortgage Review, Bankcentre, Ballsbridge, Dublin 4 or talk to us in your local EBS office.
+If you did not receive a letter from us and have reason to believe your account was affected, or if you have a question, please call our Helpline team on 1800 235 461 (or +353 1 7715889) who are available Monday to Friday between 8am and 7pm, write to us at EBS Mortgage Review, Bankcentre, Ballsbridge, Dublin 4 or talk to us in your local EBS office.